Compensation is for recovery | Pain and Suffering is because of an injury

 Last updated Friday, August 27th, 2021

 If you’ve been injured through no fault of your own, and someone else’s neglect or carelessness is the cause of your injury, you may be able to receive monetary compensation.
 Beyond medical expenses and lost wages, many people suffer additional consequences after an injury.
 These are commonly referred to as pain and suffering.

 Most of the time, you can seek monetary compensation from the responsible party’s insurance company for pain and suffering experienced after an injury.
 You don’t need to be afraid to seek this compensation.
-Help is available from experienced injury lawyers who know the law and know how to deal with insurance companies.

 What is Pain and Suffering?